On quasi-arithmeticity of hyperbolic gluings: Preliminaries

 In the hyperboloid model, points from the ideal hyperbolic boundary correspond to isotropic vectors:

 A \emph{convex hyperbolic $d$-polyhedron} is the intersection, with non-empty interior, of a finite family of closed half-spaces in hyperbolic $d$-space $\HH^d$.
-A \emph{hyperbolic Coxeter $n$-polyhedron} is a convex hyperbolic $d$-polyhedron $P$ all of whose dihedral angles are integer sub-multiples of $\pi$, i.e. of the form $\pi/m$ for some integer $m \geqslant 2$.
-A hyperbolic Coxeter polyhedron is called \emph{right-angled} if all its dihedral angles are $\pi/2$.
-A generalized\footnote{A \textit{generalized convex polyhedron} $P$ is the intersection, with non-empty interior, of possibly infinitely many closed half-spaces in hyperbolic $d$-space such that every closed ball intersects only finitely many bounding hyperplanes of $P$} convex polyhedron is said to be \textit{acute-angled} if all its dihedral angles do not exceed $\pi/2$.
+A \emph{hyperbolic Coxeter $d$-polyhedron} is a convex hyperbolic $d$-polyhedron $P$ all of whose dihedral angles are integer sub-multiples of $\pi$, i.e. of the form $\pi/m$ for some integer $m \geqslant 2$.
+A generalized\footnote{A \textit{generalized convex polyhedron} $P$ is the intersection, with non-empty interior, of possibly infinitely many closed half-spaces in hyperbolic $d$-space such that every closed ball intersects only finitely many bounding hyperplanes of $P$} hyperbolic convex polyhedron is called \emph{right-angled} if all its dihedral angles are $\pi/2$.
+A generalized convex polyhedron is said to be \textit{acute-angled} if all its dihedral angles do not exceed $\pi/2$.

 It is known that generalized Coxeter polyhedra are the natural fundamental domains of discrete groups genereted by reflections in spaces of constant curvature, see~\cite{Vin85}.

 A convex $d$-polyhedron has \emph{finite volume} if and only if it is the convex hull of finitely many points of the closure $\overline{\HH^d} = \HH^d \cup \partial \HH^d$.
 A convex polyhedron is said to be \emph{ideal}, if all its vertices are {\em ideal}, i.e. belong to the ideal hyperbolic boundary $\partial \HH^d$.